SCIENCE & WILDLIFE

 Climate change might unleash

-A section of the Sunday Times of South Africa’s historic first full-page reports of climate threats, January 2007.
+A section of the Sunday Times of South Africa’s report of climate threats, January 2007.
 Source: Sunday Times ZA

 Writing highlight – In search of the Knysna elephants